jverzani/gWidgetsWWW2/README.md

 `JavaScript`, or even any web technologies -- not even HTML.
 Basically, most simple gWidgets scripts will just work.

+If installed from github, the extjs files will be downloaded.
+If installed as a R package, the commmand `download_extjs` must be issued to download the extjs files (67Mb) and isntall them within the package directory.

 Example
 -------